What is Crohn’s Disease?

 How is it diagnosed?

-There is not one test or exam finding to diagnose Crohn’s Disease.
+There is no one test or exam finding to diagnose Crohn’s Disease.
 It is determined based on a combination of findings.
 Typically, some, or all of the below will be used:

-- History of symptoms concerning for Crohn’s Disease with physical examination
+- History of symptoms concerning Crohn’s Disease with physical examination

-- Upper endoscopy to look at the esophagus (the tube that connects the mouth to the stomach), stomach and first part of the small intestine, the duodenum.
+- Upper endoscopy to look at the esophagus (the tube that connects the mouth to the stomach), stomach, and the first part of the small intestine, the duodenum.

 How is it treated?